omaralmotiriy/omaralmotiriy/README.md

 ## Contact

-You can reach me through GitHub or LinkedIn.
+You can reach me through GitHub or Email.